AlexC1991/UnityAudioPlugin/README.md

 How to use Audio Plugin within Unity

-Step One - import the folder from the github repo.
+Step One - import the files from the github repo.

-Step Two - Insert the downloaded github repo folder in your Assets Folder of your project.
+Step Two - Insert the downloaded github repo files in your Assets Folder of your project.